particle-iot/examples/led_blink/README.md

 ![Example LED](/led_blink/images/ex-led.png)

+Note, LEDs have polarity (i.e. they only work when the "+" and "-" are wired correctly), the illustrated bent LED wire above corresponds to the physical LED wire that is longer.

 How to Use
 ---

 There isn't much to this.
-1) Flash it, 2) Watch the LED blink, 3) Try the activities below
+1) flash it, 2) watch the LED blink, 3) fork the example, 4) try the activities below.

 Activities
 ---